vanDeventer/SpaceUni/WPs/WP3.md

 **7-year vision**.
 Extensive joint research and doctoral interaction involving other funding mechanisms

 ## Deliverables
 - D3.1 **Consortium course and competence overview related to space and humanities**: Matrix (with structure as indicated in Fig. 3 but significantly more information) completed with list and concise description of partner courses and competences for each cell (or courses missing presently).
-In English. ==M9==
+In English. **M9**
 - D3.2 **Identification of future needs for student competences**: Analysis of stakeholder questionnaires identifying key competences to be acquired by students in future space-related activities.
 In English. **M12**
-- D3.3
-- D3.4
-- D3.5
-- D3.6
-- D3.7
-- D3.8
-- D3.9
-- D3.10
+- D3.3 **Design of 10 new courses**: Description of design of 10 new courses.
+In English. **M24**
+- D3.4 **‌Common diploma supplement**: Model of common diploma supplement (in English and if necessary other consortium languages). **M18**
+- D3.5 **‌Implement 10 new courses**: Report on implementation of 10 new courses.
+In English. **M36**
+- D3.6 **‌Example video course**: A video illustrating one of the courses and openly available.
+In English. **M33**
+- D3.7 **‌Common semester design**: Definition of proposed courses for a common semester In English. **M27**
+- D3.8 **‌Overview of proposed common bachelor's programs**: Overview of proposed new joint bachelor courses and description of any actions already carried out in working towards this objective.
+In English **M36**
+- D3.9 **‌Overview of proposed joint master's programs**: Overview of suggested new joint masters courses and description of any actions already carried out in working towards this objective.
+In English. **M36**
+- D3.10 **‌Progress report for joint doctorates and joint doctoral programs.**: Concise description of joint doctorates in progress / foreseen.
+Report on actions carried out concerning joint doctoral programs.
+It will be made in English. **M36**

+*There are two table in the document of actions*